AdamDavidson1/4klift/docs/README.md

 }
 ```

->While there are more sophisticated was to set our data, this is the basic method.
+>While there are more sophisticated ways to set our data, this is the basic method.
 For large models, or models where
 we only need to update a single column, it is more efficient to update the column directly.
 In Cassandra, some columns
-may contain sets or maps up data that get added to updated on a deeper level.
+may contain sets or maps of data that get added or updated on a deeper level.
 These will be handled by additional
 methods specific to those unique concerns.
 In this is collector tutorial we don't have a need to update a row in
 `collector.log` so a simple save of the model is all that is needed.

-### Test
+## 9. Test.

 We now have a way of setting Log data and enough code to conduct a useful unit test.
 We can ensure the proper
-operation our new setter and add a valuable unit test to our testing suite.
+operation of our new setter and add a valuable unit test to our testing suite.

 Add the file `LogDataTest.php` to the `tests` directory in the `Collector` library.
 The structure should
 resemble the following: